emiliebarnard/pokemon-in-python/index.md

 ### Growth rates

-A Pokémon's *Growth Rate* defines how quickly it levels up from experience.
+A Pokémon's *growth rate* defines how quickly it levels up from experience.
 The options are as follows:
 - erratic
 - fast
 - medium fast